 The Footage Is Clear.
 They Came Back Anyway.

 The footage is clear.
-You can see exactly what they took, the truck they came in, the direction they left.
+You can see exactly what they took, the truck they came in, and the direction they left.
 You filed a police report.
 And then nothing.

 Three weeks later, they were back.

-If your Los Angeles construction site has been robbed more than once despite having security cameras, the problem isn't the cameras.
-Passive systems record theft.
+If your Los Angeles construction site has been robbed more than once despite having security cameras, the problem isn't the cameras—passive systems record theft.
 Live remote monitoring stops it.
 Valley Alarm's ValleyGuard service deploys AI-powered cameras with US-based operators who issue real-time audio warnings the moment an intruder is detected, before anything is taken.

 If you're trying to understand exactly why passive cameras failed at your site, here's the technical breakdown.
 See why construction cameras don't stop theft for the structural gap between recording and responding.